When did you last feel great ?

 Thyroid health is vital for regulating many processes in the body.
 Metabolism, temperature, growth & development and energy are just a few.

 A good place to start with understanding your own thyroid health is to do a full thyroid panel test.
 This will look at all the thyroid hormone levels, reverse T3 and antibody status.
+Conventional physicians usually don't run antibody test as it won't change conventional thyroid treatment.
+Functional medicine practitioners usually do run antibody tests so that they can address the underlying issues and autoimmunity.

-Cortisol has a super important role in our daily survival but our modern day lifestyle has made this important hormone move from friend to foe.
+Cortisol has a vital important role in our daily survival but our modern day lifestyle has made this important hormone move from friend to foe.
 How often have we heard the word "stress' used when talking about our health and wellbeing.
 One crucial misunderstanding is our perception of stress.
 Stress is very personal to each individual.

 Our brain is wired to only interpret any stress response as a threat.
 A stress response triggers our adrenals to release cortisol.
 This prepares our body for a physical attack.
 When our body is in fight and flight mode we are engaging the sympathetic nervous system.
 Which means our para-sympathetic nervous system is switched off, this system engages our rest, digest and reproduction function.

 The systems can't work in unison, one needs to be switched on while the other is then switched off.
-Cortisol has it's role in health, constantly raised cortisol levels do not.
+Cortisol has a role in health, constantly raised cortisol levels do not.
 It is at this point that immunity becomes compromised and health deteriorates.

 Blood sugar dysregulation is more common than we realise.
 Cravings, irritability, feeling hungry and 'hangry' between meals are all common signs that your blood sugar may be imbalanced.